jiminhsieh/jekyll-clean-dark/_posts/2017-08-05-Mean-People-Fail-by-Paul-Graham.md

 share: true
 ---

-There is original link of essay - [http://www.paulgraham.com/mean.html](http://www.paulgraham.com/mean.html).
+There is the original link of essay - [http://www.paulgraham.com/mean.html](http://www.paulgraham.com/mean.html).

 > One is that being mean makes you stupid.